Take Steps to Reduce Second-hand Smoke

 Nearly all condominium corporations have rules that ban behaviour that creates a nuisance or hazard to another person.
 This can include smoking, regardless of whether the condominium corporation has a formal no-smoking rule in place.

-If a solution cannot be reached with the person(s) who smokes, and there is evidence that significant issues are caused by the smoke, the corporation has the authority to inform the person who smokes that they are in violation of the rules or by-laws and must stop the behaviour that is causing the problem.
+If a solution cannot be reached with the person(s) who smokes, and there is evidence that significant issues are caused by the smoke, the corporation has the authority to inform the person who smokes that they are in violation of the rules and must stop the behaviour that is causing the problem.
 Condominium corporations have a duty to enforce their rules, including passing enforcement records up to and looking for help in court if necessary.

 Condominium owners should also note that section 117 of the Condominium Act, 1998, “Dangerous Activities,” is a potentially useful clause that could be explored.